+there is the additional assumption that the costs incurred by the miner relate to the production of a separate intellectual property product (IPP) (see paragraph 32).
+On the other hand, the second alternative is less intuitive when compared to the solution of regarding CAWLM as being produced by miners.
+Designers of coins would be considered as initial owners for coins brought into circulation through explicit sales.
+In the case when they are mined, owners of existing CAWLM (those already in circulation) would be considered as initial owners of existing CAWLM (those already in circulation) would be considered as initial owners.
+However, this may be difficult to implement as the owners of existing CAWLM may be difficult to identify in practice, and it may be difficult to understand as the initial owners may not be recognized as consuming the validation services.
+Overall, the assumptions may give rise to bilateral asymmetries if not implemented consistently across countries.

+Approach 2: Regard CAWLM as Non-Produced Assets

-- 27. It can also be argued that CAWLM should be regarded as non-produced assets, taking the view that the production activities do not constitute the production of the asset itself.
-In this regard, the recognition that miners are engaged in productive activities does not automatically imply that these crypto assets must be treated as produced assets (i.e., it does not automatically imply that the miners are actually engaged in the production of the assets themselves).
-36 It can also be argued that the miners are providing validation services or increasing the capacity of the crypto asset framework, for which they are rewarded in the form of both an explicit fee and a new coin (acting as an implicit fee). - 28.
-If the activities are seen as the production of validation services, consistency is achieved between the recording of output of validators of transactions that only receive an explicit fee and validators of transactions that are rewarded by both an explicit fee and a new coin, as they are basically engaged in similar activities.
+32. It can also be argued that CAWLM should be regarded as non-produced assets, taking the view that the production activities do not constitute the production of the asset itself.
+In this regard, the recognition that miners are engaged in productive activities does not automatically imply that these crypto assets must be treated as produced assets (i.e., it does not automatically imply that the miners are actually engaged in the production of the assets themselves).39 It can also be argued that the miners are providing validation services or increasing the capacity of the crypto asset framework, for which they are rewarded in the form of both an explicit fee and a new coin (acting as an implicit fee).

+33. If the activities are seen as the production of validation services, consistency is achieved between the recording of output of validators of transactions that only receive an explicit fee and validators of transactions that are rewarded by both an explicit fee and a new coin, as they are basically engaged in similar activities.
 In the latter case, the new coin is an additional means to attract miners to validate transactions (i.e., lowering the transaction costs for users when the number of coins and transactions is still relatively low, and of a way to bring new coins into circulation).

-In that regard, proof-of-work, proof-of-authority and proof-of-stake are just different ways of validation with slightly different ways of remunerating the validators. - 29.
-If the activities are seen as enhancements of the crypto asset payment and settlement framework, they would be treated either as gross capital formation or regular maintenance of an IPP underlying the CAWLM, but different from the CAWLM themselves.37 This would be analogous to the treatment of mineral exploration and evaluation and recognize the fact that the mining activities do not always end up with coin rewards. - 30.
-Seeing the production activities as different from the creation of the CAWLM themselves also ensures consistency in the recording of CAWLM regardless of the way in which they are brought into circulation.
-As said, this is a decision that is fully up to the designer of the CAWLM and should not influence its classification.
-RAWLM would be "created off production" and then brought into circulation in a way that depends on the designer's specific setup for the crypto asset.
-This is consistent with the fact that validators that are involved in the validation of transactions in the form of proof-of-stake or proof-of-authority may also be rewarded in the form of a new coin, whereas they do not engage in mining.
-Also, the fact that most mineable CAWLM come into circulation at a pace that is determined by the developer implies that the underlying protocol is controlling the release and that this rate cannot be increased by the miners.
-A miner may claim a larger share of the predetermined number of new coins by improving their mining process (through better algorithms or equipment) but cannot increase production beyond that limit.
-Moreover, the total number of coins for each mineable CAWLM is also predetermined (i.e., at some point in the future, all coins will be mined) and miners will only be rewarded with transaction
+34. If the activities are seen as enhancements of the crypto asset payment and settlement framework, they would be treated either as gross capital formation or regular maintenance of an IPP underlying the CAWLM, but different from the CAWLM themselves.40 This would be analogous to the treatment of mineral exploration and evaluation and recognize the fact that the mining activities do not always end up with coin rewards.

+35. Seeing the production activities as different from the creation of the CAWLM themselves also ensures consistency in the recording of CAWLM regardless of the way in which they are brought into circulation.
+As said, this is a decision that is fully up to the designer of the CAWLM and should not influence its classification.41 CAWLM would be "created off production" and then brought into circulation in a way that depends on the designer's specific setup for the crypto asset.
+This is consistent with the fact that validators that are involved in the validation of transactions in the form of proof-of-stake

-36 Underwater treasure seekers also engage in significant production activities but do not of course produce the goods they find, even if the value of their remuneration matches the value of the goods they find.
+39 Underwater treasure seekers also engage in significant production activities but do not of course produce the goods they find, even if the value of their remuneration matches the value of the goods they find.